 The simplest regular expression is a literal string of characters.
 Expressions in awk must be enclosed in slashes.
 To include a slash as part of an expression, escape the slash with a backslash.
-For example,

-$/\usr\space$ is an expression that matches the string /usr/share.
+For example, $/\usr\slash$ share/ is an expression that matches the string /usr/share.

-Following is an example of a awk program that prints all records containing the string the.
+Following is an example of an awk program that prints all records containing the string the.

-'''

 /the/

-'''